 While the American roach cannot fly in the true sense of the word, it can glide from a high spot like a tree limb down to the ground.
 Sometimes you can be just minding your own business and accidentally step into the flight path of one of these gliding repugnant roaches which then lands on your head and gets tangled up in your hair—a nightmare scenario!

 No matter what part of the country you live in, your home is not safe from cockroaches.
 They can effortlessly crawl through small openings or cracks and enter your home.
+They often find their way into your cupboard with other well know pantry pests.

 These little bugs have been pestering humans from time immemorial.
 Archeologists recently found an ancient cockroach preserved in amber.
 Initially, studies suggested the roach was over 200 million years old, but new evidence suggests roaches as a species are far older than previously thought.
 New theories state that cockroaches are over 350 million years old, dating back to when all the land masses on earth were joined together in what is called a supercontinent.